The PhD in Clinical-Community Psychology is accredited by the American Psychological Association1 as a clinical psychology program.

 - Minimum 3.00 GPA in major and in all psychology courses.

-- Coursework in the areas of abnormal psychology, statistics, research methods and one of the following: personality, clinical psychology, social psychology or community psychology.
+- Coursework in the areas of abnormal psychology, statistics, research methods, and biological bases of behavior (e.g., behavioral neuroscience).
 All prerequisite coursework must be completed by June 30 prior to matriculation.

 - Three professional letters of reference (preferably curriculum or research advisors, major course instructors with whom the student had contact in more than one course, and/or supervisors).

 - Lifetime criminal background check must be submitted by students invited to a personal interview at least two weeks prior to the interview.
 Additional information on the Identity History Summary through the FBI is located on the program website.
 In addition to completing the identity history, applicants complete a disclosure statement as part of the Application for Admission.

 - Complete the General University Requirements for Graduate Degrees.